ilteoood/native-federation-tests/README.md

 This module provides two plugins:

 ### NativeFederationTestsRemote
-This plugin is used to build the federated types.
+This plugin is used to concat the components that will be used in tests.

 #### Configuration
 ```typescript